brz1409/VanillaNeRF/README.md

 tensorboard --logdir runs
 ```

-The dashboard shows the training loss, PSNR, learning rate curves and a rendered example image for each epoch.
+The dashboard shows the training loss, PSNR, learning rate curves and a rendered
+example image for each epoch.
+The image is rendered from the camera pose at
+`--eval_index` (0 by default), so you can choose which viewpoint to monitor.
 TensorBoard prints a URL (typically `http://localhost:6006`).
 Open it in a browser to monitor progress.

 Checkpoints are saved every `--save_every` epochs as `model_0000.pt`, `model_0010.pt`, ... in the output directory.